 We perform many types of reparative heart surgery.
 Some of the more common procedures include:

 - Repairing or closing ventricular or atrial septal defects and atrioventricular valves.
 This is done with stitches or a patch (artificial or made from the patient's own tissue).

 - Stretching or widening the pulmonic valve and closing a ventricular septal defect to correct Tetralogy of the Fallot

-- Moving the great arteries and coronary arteries back to their normal position to cure transposition of the great arteries
+- Moving the great arteries and coronary arteries back to a position to restore normal blood flow

 - Widening a narrow aorta to treat coarctation